Warehouse Management Systems (WMS).

 In its purest form cross-docking is the action of unloading materials from an incoming trailer or rail car and immediately loading these materials in outbound trailers or rail cars thus eliminating the need for warehousing (storage).
 In reality pure cross-docking is less common; most "cross-docking" operations require large staging areas where inbound materials are sorted, consolidated, and stored until the outbound shipment is complete and ready to ship.
 If cross docking is part of your operation you will need to verify the logic the WMS uses to facilitate this.

-For parcel shippers pick-to-carton logic uses item dimensions/weights to select the shipping carton prior to the order picking process.
+Also referred to as Cartonization, for parcel shippers pick-to-carton logic uses item dimensions/weights to select the shipping carton prior to the order picking process.
 Items are then picked directly into the shipping carton.
 When picking is complete, dunnage is added and the carton sealed eliminating a formal packing operation.
 This logic works best when picking/packing products with similar size/weight characteristics.
 In operations with a very diverse product mix it's much more difficult to get this type of logic to work effectively.

 Slotting describes the activities associated with optimizing product placement in pick locations in a warehouse.
 There are software packages designed just for slotting, and many WMS packages will also have slotting functionality.
 Slotting software will generally use item velocity (times picked), cube usage, and minimum pick face dimensions to determine best location.
 Read my article on Slotting.